treyssatvincent/clearblog/data/page.md

-This not a blog post, this is a page, you may want pages to make a about page or something else.
+This not a blog post, this is a page, you could use it for about page or something similar.